 In Luke 19:39-40 the people are shouting Hosanna to Jesus.
 Consequently, the Pharisees asked Jesus to tell the crowd to stop calling Him King and Lord.
-Jesus responded and said, “If they keep quiet the stones will cry out”.
+Jesus responded, saying, “If they keep quiet, the stones will cry out.”
 Therefore, our first lesson from a rock is that we are to worship and claim Jesus as King.
 Psalm 66:4 says that all creation sings praises to God.
-In addition, it might be fun to take a nature walk, collect a rock, then sing a worship song praising God.
+In addition, it might be fun to take a nature walk, collect a rock, and then sing a worship song praising God.

-Habakkuk 2:11 reads “Surely the stone will cry out from the wall”.
+Habakkuk 2:11 reads, “Surely the stone will cry out from the wall.”
 This verse is a part of God’s response to Habakkuk’s concern about Babylon being used to bring justice to Israel.
-In the verse surrounding this text, God is explaining the tragedies or woes of a corrupt nation.
-In essence, if we greedily build our lives and homes at the expense of others, the very stones will cry out from the walls accusing us.
+God explains a corrupt nation’s tragedies or woes in the verse surrounding this text.
+In essence, if we greedily build our lives and homes at the expense of others, the very stones will cry out from the walls, accusing us.
 Therefore, we need to consider if we are putting down others to build ourselves up.
 Consequently, the second thing we learn from rocks is to be kind.

 God miraculously provides water from a rock as described in Exodus 17:6, Numbers 20:8-9, and Deuteronomy 8:15.
 Moses got water from a rock twice in scripture.
 Bible scholars say this is not just about literal refreshment for the Israelites.
 It is further explained in 1 Corinthians 10:1-5.
-Within these verses, the Rock is Christ and the water represents spiritual blessings.
+The Rock is Christ in these verses, and the water represents spiritual blessings.
 Therefore, the third lesson is that God provides all that we need.

 Rocks are used to remember the good things God does for us.
 In Genesis 28:10-22, Jacob used a stone for a pillow.
-As he slept, he heard a promise of God’s protection and blessing.
+He heard a promise of God’s protection and blessing as he slept.
 He then stood the pillow rock up as a memorial.
-Later in scripture, God parts the Jordan river so the twelve tribes of Israel into the promised land (Joshua 4:1-8).
-They each take a stone from the riverbed and erect a monument to remember how God took care of them.
+Later in scripture, God parts the Jordan River so the twelve tribes of Israel into the promised land (Joshua 4:1-8).
+They each take a stone from the riverbed and erect a monument to remember how God cared for them.
 Finally, Samuel set up a stone to remember how God gave them victory over the Philistines (1 Samuel 7:7-12).

-Because Little Pot is all about growing the fruit of the Spirit, you might want to make some fruit of the Spirit rocks.
-Just choose eight stones and paint the words: love, joy, peace, patience, kindness, goodness, faithfulness, and self-control on each one.
-You can keep them inside your own little pot and they can remind you to be fruitful every day.
-Then put in your first name and email so we can send you those seven steps to becoming a fruit-bearing vessel.
+Because Little Pot is about growing the fruit of the Spirit, you might want to make some fruit of the Spirit rocks.
+Choose eight stones and paint the words love, joy, peace, patience, kindness, goodness, faithfulness, and self-control on each one.
+You can keep them inside your own little pot, and they can remind you to be fruitful every day.
+Then, put in your first name and email so we can send you those seven steps to becoming a fruit-bearing vessel.
 You will also get a fruitful Friday email each week with ways to be even more fruitful!